websight-io/starter/distribution/README.md

-# Luna distribution
+# Distribution
-It builds a Luna distribution containing all dependencies, configurations and running scripts (including WebSight and Howlite).
+It builds a WebSight distribution containing all dependencies, configurations, running scripts, sample Howlite components and Luna content.

 The release artifacts are:
 - `slingosgifeature` file (descriptor for all projects that extend our distribution)